 Once Ronin is more mature and stable, other games developers can start to build their games on Ronin.
 This will allow the network to expand beyond Axie Infinity and potentially become the go-to blockchain for future blockchain games.

-Despite launching less than one year ago, the Ronin network has proven itself to be a capable scaling solution for gaming.
+The Ronin network has proven itself to be a capable scaling solution for gaming, being able to handle massive amount of transactions.
 The birth of Ronin ushered in the rise of Axie Infinity and the GameFi/Play-to-earn wave.
 New users were more willing to try the game due to the improved user experience.
 The speed and non-existent gas fees enables a vibrant in-game economy that clocked in more transactions than Ethereum per day.

 Although the network has its flaws and is more centralized than the community would like it to be, Sky Mavis has made consistent steps to decentralize it.
 Adding in community validators and distributing RON tokens to LPs on the Katana DEX are just the first steps towards decentralization.
 It’s still early days for Ronin and it will be interesting to see how the blockchain develops and grows over time.
 Will Ronin become the go-to blockchain for gaming?
 Only time will tell.